radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-06-creating-a-forked-repo/index.md

 ## Creating a forked repo

-In order to fork a repo, go to the main radius repo page in github and select the "fork" option as shown.
+In order to fork a repo, go to the main radius repo page in GitHub and select the "fork" option:

 <img width="800px" src="fork.png" alt="Creating a fork of the main repo">